Main Human Characters

 - Killed Off for Real: She really did die when her Viper exploded inside the gas giant; her later appearances are that of an angelic entity using her visage.

-- The Lad-ette: Drinks, chomps cigars, and generally acts like one of the guys.
+- The Lad-ette: Drinks, chomps cigars, and generally acts like One of the Boys.

 - Lady Swears-a-Lot: Probably the most foul-mouthed character in the cast.
 Rarely goes an episode without uttering some form of profanity.

-- Meaningful Name: Kara is the name of a Valkyrie in Norse mythology while Thrace refers to a Celtic tribe living northeast of Greece during ancient history who known for being very warlike and were often employed as mercenaries.
+- Kara is the name of a Valkyrie in Norse mythology.
+Meanwhile, Thrace refers to a Celtic tribe living northeast of Greece during ancient history who known for being very warlike and were often employed as mercenaries, to the point where they were said to be descended from a son of Ares.

 - Military Brat: Kara's mother was in the military and she spent most of her childhood traveling from one colony to another.